kt4ngw/kt4ngw.github.io/_pages/about.md

 # Recent News

+- 02/2025: I was honored to be asked to be a reviewer for International ACM SIGIR Conference  on Research and Development in  Information Retrieval **(SIGIR)**.
 - 02/2025: Our paper about client sampling for federated learning has been submitted to the **IEEE TMC** for review.
 - 01/2025: Our paper about client selection and bandwidth allocation for federated learning has been accepted by **IEEE TMC**.
 - 10/2024: I obtain a **class A** scholarship for postgraduate of Chongqing University.